ai-cfia/api-test/finesse/FINESSE_USAGE.md

 1. Create a `.env` file in the root directory of the project if it doesn't already exist.

-2. Copy the contents of the `.env.template` file and paste them into the `.env` file.
+1. Copy the contents of the `.env.template` file and paste them into the `.env` file.

-3. Replace the placeholder values in the `.env` file with your actual secrets and configuration settings.
+1. Replace the placeholder values in the `.env` file with your actual secrets and configuration settings.
 In particular, you will need to provide the necessary credentials for the Bing Search API.

+1. Add a cache repository

+1. Copy the QnA repository in finesse-data locally, inside the command specify the path with the --path argument.

+1. Copy the command in example command

 ## Caching